Harry L. Ott Jr.

-Harry L. Ott Jr. (born October 2, 1952) is an American politician.
+Harry L. Ott Jr. (born October 2, 1952) is an American farmer and politician.
 A member of the Democratic Party, Ott was a member of the South Carolina House of Representatives, representing the 93rd District.
 He represented the district from 1998 through June 30, 2013.
 He served as the Minority Leader.
 Ott resigned to serve in the Farm Service Agency.